docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.rst

 Adding Parameters
 ================================================================================

-Starting in CS6, the Export Standard Param Suite provides a way to add several basic sets of pa- rameters, whether for video, audio, still sequences, etc. Beyond the standard parameters, custom defined parameters can be added using the Export Param Suite.
+Starting in CS6, the Export Standard Param Suite provides a way to add several basic sets of parameters, whether for video, audio, still sequences, etc. Beyond the standard parameters, custom defined parameters can be added using the Export Param Suite.

 First register the parameters during ``exSelGenerateDefaultParams``.
 Then provide the localized strings and min/max parameter values during ``exSelPostProcessParams``.
 When the exporter is sent ``exSelExport`` to export, get the user-specified parameter values using the Export Param Suite.